AnthonySkoury/SDR-Aircraft-Traffic-Application/README.md

 ```

 Backend located at **127.0.0.1:8000** or http://localhost:8000 .
-* For more information, please follow the backend README [here](https://github.com/AnthonySkoury/Air-Traffic-System/blob/main/backend/README.md)
+* For more information, please read the backend README [here](https://github.com/AnthonySkoury/Air-Traffic-System/blob/main/backend/README.md)

 ### Setting up the frontend
-** Installing Dependencies **
+**Installing Dependencies**
-* npm, Node.js, and the create-react-app is required to run the web app
+npm, Node.js, and the create-react-app is required to run the web app

-* Install Node.js and npm: https://www.npmjs.com/get-npm
+Install Node.js and npm: https://www.npmjs.com/get-npm

-* Run `npx create-react-app my-app` to install React
+Run `npx create-react-app my-app` to install React

-* To install the required dependencies, run `npm install`
+To install the required dependencies, run `npm install`

-* If needed, install the Google Maps API with `npm install google-map-react`
+If needed, install the Google Maps API with `npm install google-map-react`

-* Follow this [guide](https://developers.google.com/maps/documentation/embed/get-api-key) to get your own API key and add it to the frontend/src/map/Map.js file.
+Follow this [guide](https://developers.google.com/maps/documentation/embed/get-api-key) to get your own API key and add it to the frontend/src/map/Map.js file

+Add the API key to the value of key in `bootstrapURLKeys={{ key: '' }}`.

-* For more information, please follow the frontend README [here](https://github.com/AnthonySkoury/Air-Traffic-System/blob/main/frontend/README.md)
+* For more information, please read the frontend README [here](https://github.com/AnthonySkoury/Air-Traffic-System/blob/main/frontend/README.md)

 ### Running the decoder and backend
+Start the virtual environment
 `cd Air-Traffic-System`

 `pipenv shell`

 Run the development server: